Perth and Online Orientation

 Your Orientation is made up of three key steps:

-- Getting involved in workshops and events during your first four weeks of semester
+- Getting involved in workshops and events in O-Week and during your first four weeks of semester.

 OASIS is where you can complete your enrolment, check messages and access Blackboard, Curtin’s learning management system.

 Log in to OASIS to complete the tasks below:

 Log in to OASIS and follow the prompts to enrol in your units.
 If you’re studying on campus, you can register for classes and create your class timetable.

 You’ll need to enrol into your units before O-Week, so you can view your compulsory academic sessions to introduce you to your course and key staff.
 Your compulsory academic sessions are automatically added to your Personalised Orientation Planner in OASIS, so it’s important you complete your enrolment as soon as you can.

 Unit outlines give you details of tasks, assessments, contact details for each unit you are enrolled in.
 Find your unit outlines in the ‘My Studies’ tab in OASIS.
 If they’re not available to view yet, check back closer to the start of the semester.